hyness/spring-cloud-config-server/README.md

 [See the docker-compose examples](https://github.com/hyness/spring-cloud-config-server/tree/master/examples) for more details

+### Actuator
+The [Spring Boot actuator](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#production-ready). is enabled by default.
+[Spring Boot provides configuration options](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#actuator-properties) for managing its configuration.
+The actuator can be disabled entirely by including the `no-actuator` profile

 ### Security
 Spring Security can be enabled through the `security` profile.

 ##### Basic Security
 ```
 docker run -it -p 8888:8888 \